RedisLabsModules/arlecchino/README.md

 That's it!

-We just need to connect RLTest to the RS container, and we're off to the races.
+We just need to connect RLTest to the RLEC container, and we're off to the races.

+## Appendix: Cluster creation in details
+...

-## Appendis: CNM
+## Appendix: CNM and CNM patches

-CNM is a Python modules that controls RS operation.
+CNM is a Python modules that controls RLEC operation.
 One often needs to debug it to understand why CNM acts the way it does, or modify it in a way that suites our need.
-Since CNS is distributed in binary form within the RS docker image, we need to use some trickery to get (possibly modified) Python source code into the container.
+Since CNS is distributed in binary form within the RLEC docker image, we need to use some trickery to get (possibly modified) Python source code into the container.

-## Redis logs within RS
+## Appendix: Redis logs within RLEC

-TBD
+...

-## Location of modules within RS
+## Appendix: Location of modules within RLEC

-TBD
+...

 ## Footnotes

-<a  id="note1" href="#note1ref"><sup>1</sup></a>
-In order to enable rlec- commands from an other shell instance, invoke `source $viewdir/modullaneous/rlec-docker/aliases`, with $viewdir being the path of your view directory.